 Nobody understands this journey better than Kat Cole.

-Cole is a retail executive, startup investor and advisor, and avid humanitarian in some of the poorest areas of the world.
+Cole is a retail executive, startup investor and advisor, leadership speaker, and an avid humanitarian in some of the poorest areas of the world.
 Hustling through the corporate ranks, she made an improbable rise from humble beginnings as a hostess and waitress to running a multi-billion dollar food empire in under two decades.

 Today, she's recognized in her industry for her tenacious work ethic, her ability to drive change while building strong teams and companies, and for leading by serving.